 Cons

-- Dentures take a long time to get used to.
+• Dentures take a long time to get used to.
 At first, you may find it hard to eat and talk like you normally would.
-Also, because dentures are removable, they are prone to shifting around or falling out.
-This can be both uncomfortable and embarrassing to the wearer.
+Also, dentures can shift around or fall out because they are removable.
+It can be both uncomfortable and embarrassing to the wearer.

-- Certain dietary restrictions such as avoiding hard and chewy foods can make it less likely for dentures to fall out, but these limitations are inconvenient and can prevent you from receiving a balanced diet.
+• Certain dietary restrictions, such as avoiding hard and chewy foods, can make it less likely for dentures to fall out, but these limitations are inconvenient.
+They can prevent you from receiving a balanced diet.
 Even when following limitations, food can get stuck under the denture.
 It takes around 30 days to grow accustomed to eating with dentures on.

-- One way to keep dentures in is by using specially made adhesives, but some people find these products to have an unpleasant taste and texture.
+• One way to keep dentures is by using specially-made adhesives, but some people find these products to have an unpleasant taste and texture.

-- Another flaw of dentures is maintenance.
+• Another flaw of dentures is maintenance.
 They must be removed and cleaned nightly.
-Also, they are not permanent.
-With proper care, they last an average of six years before needing replacement.
+Also, they are temporary.
+They last an average of six years with proper care before needing replacement.
 People with dentures need to be extremely careful, as they are fragile and can break if dropped or mishandled.

 Implants

-Implants replace the root of the tooth with an appliance similar to a screw that is placed in the jawbone.
-On top of the implant, the dentist will place a crown to mimic the look of a real tooth.
+Implants replace the tooth’s root with an appliance similar to a screw placed in the jawbone.
+On top of the implant, the dentist will place a crown to mimic the look of a natural tooth.
 This technology is much more recent than dentures, but it has quickly gained traction as an effective way to replace missing teeth.

 Pros

-- One of the most convenient benefits of implants is you can brush and care for them like your natural teeth.
+• One of the most convenient benefits of implants is brushing and caring for them like your natural teeth.
 In addition, there are no dietary restrictions.

-- One of the most impressive long-term benefits is that implants preserve bone structure.
-The implant takes the place of the tooth’s root, and the jawbone forms a bond with the implant as if it were a real tooth.
-This holds the structure in place.
+• One of the most impressive long-term benefits is that implants preserve bone structure.
+The implant takes the place of the tooth’s root, and the jawbone forms a bond with the implant as if it were a natural tooth.
+It holds the structure in place.
 When teeth are missing, bone resorption occurs, leaving people with a sunken-in look.
 People with missing teeth that do not replace with implants often suffer from changes in facial structure.

 Cons

-- Implants look and feel like natural teeth but not without a cost.
-It is a rather expensive treatment that is more practical for replacing only one or a few missing teeth.
+• Implants look and feel like natural teeth but not without a cost.
+It is a relatively expensive treatment that is more practical for replacing only one or a few missing teeth.

-- Another factor that can steer people away from implants is the fear of oral surgery.
-Implants are an invasive procedure, and the entire process can take up to nine months with several appointments.
+• Another factor that can steer people away from implants is the fear of oral surgery.
+Implants are an invasive procedure; the entire process can take up to nine months with several appointments.

-- When getting the procedure, you can expect the following steps over the course of a couple of months:
+• When getting the procedure, you can expect the following steps throughout a couple of months:

 All-on-Four Implants

-A cross between implants and dentures exists for people missing multiple teeth, or all of their teeth.
+A cross between implants and dentures exists for people missing multiple or all of their teeth.
 All-on-four dental implants place one arch of false teeth on four implants.
-This prevents you from needing individual implants for each and every tooth.
+It prevents you from needing individual implants for every tooth.

 The Bottom Line

-If you’re interested in replacing missing teeth, consult with our dentist in NW Calgary to see what the most ideal option is for you.
+If you want to replace missing teeth, consult our dentist in NW Calgary to see the ideal option.